 Brand registered sellers can choose from two targeting options: product targeting and audiences.

 Like Sponsored Products and Sponsored Brands, sellers can run product targeting ads.
-In the same fashion as the other ad types, sellers can pinpoint competing or complementary products.
+In the same fashion as the other types of Amazon ads, sellers can pinpoint competing or complementary products.
 Regarding strategy, it’s best to target competing products that your listing has an advantage on.
 Review quantity or quality, price, or a lack of captivating creatives are prime indicators to look for when hunting potential product targeting victims.

 On the other hand, Sponsored Display audiences are a method of reaching customers with high buy-intent.
 Through Amazon, Twitch, IMDb, and Prime Video, Amazon tracks shopper signals such as interests, lifestyle, in-market, and life stage.